EU Reintegration Programme ,

 Persons eligible for support

-• Third-country nationals who do not (or no longer) meet the requirements for legal entry or legal residence in Germany and/or in another Member State (e.g. people who are obliged to leave the country, such as people with a rejected asylum decision or tolerated persons).
+- who do not (or no longer) meet the requirements for legal residence in Germany and/or in another EU member state (e.g. persons obliged to leave the country, such as persons with a rejected asylum application or tolerated persons) or

 Support is possible for both voluntary returnees and repatriated persons.
 Adult children must submit a separate application.